Ukraine orders end to defence of Mariupol

 Stay tunned with 24 News HD Android App

-Shishimarin told the court on Friday that he was "truly sorry".
-But his lawyer said in closing arguments that the young soldier was "not guilty" of premeditated murder and war crimes.
+Shishimarin told the court on Friday that he was "truly sorry" but his lawyer said in closing arguments that the young soldier was "not guilty" of premeditated murder and war crimes.

-In the eastern city of Severodonetsk, 12 people were also killed and another 40 wounded by Russian shelling, the regional governor said.
+In the eastern city of Severodonetsk, 12 people were killed and another 40 wounded by Russian shelling, the regional governor said.